What Makes a Great Salesperson: 6 Personality Traits (Good vs Bad Salespeople)

 Practice Communication Style Flexing

-Your job as a sales professional is to help your prospect feel as comfortable as possible by communicating with them in a manner unique to their personality.
+Your job as a sales professional is to help your prospects feel as comfortable as possible by communicating with them in a manner unique to their personality.
 Here at SOCO/, we call it style flexing.

 It’s known that people like people like them.
 They’re comfortable with people who are like themselves.
 However, please make no mistake; this isn’t simply a case of mirroring their gestures, parroting, or paraphrasing.
 Instead, you want to adopt characteristics unique to their communication style.